Restylane®, Perlane®, Belotero®, Voluma® and Juvéderm® Fillers

 Hyaluronic Acid Fillers for Lines and Wrinkles

 These fillers are injectable products made of hyaluronic acid.
 Hyaluronic acid is a molecule that binds water and is normally found in the deeper layers of the skin.
 Restylane, Perlane and Juvéderm do not contain any animal products.
 They are unlikely to cause an allergic reaction.
 The specific filler used depends on the area and problem to be treated and a patient’s skin type.
 Perlane is a thicker, stiffer variation of Restylane.
 Juvéderm (Ultra and Ultra Plus) are softer, more malleable products.
-Belotero® is a fine filler excellent for superficial lines and the lower eyelid area.
+Voluma® is used for cheek augmentation, Belotero® is a fine filler excellent for superficial lines.
 Hyaluronic acids have been used in this country for medical treatments in the eye and joints for years.
 These products have been used for cosmetic purposes in the US for about a decade, and for longer in Europe and Canada with excellent safety profiles.

 2. When will I see results?